UnLock Our Jobs Encourages Policy Makers to Adopt Comprehensive Control Plan; Avoid Controversial and Ineffective Measures

 “The issues this report claims to address have READ MORE

 CHICAGO, IL – Today, attorneys on both sides of the Asian carp debate argued in front of the 7th Circuit Court of Appeals in the suit brought by five Attorneys General in the Great Lakes region requesting a reversal of District Court Judge Robert M. Dow’s decision last year denying a demand to immediately close the Chicago locks.
-Dow outlined the complete lack of evidence put forth by the plaintiffs to support their claim that continued operation of the locks READ MORE
+Dow outlined the complete lack of evidence put forth by the plaintiffs to support their claim that continued operation of the READ MORE

 Press Release: Coalition Applauds Federal Judge’s Decision to Keep Chicago Locks Open, Decision denies requests to cutoff interstate commerce

 SPRINGFIELD, IL – Today, Judge Robert M. Dow of the U.S. District Court in Chicago ruled that the Chicago locks will remain open in the case filed against the U.S. Army Corps of Engineers in early July by several Midwest states seeking immediate action to separate the lakes from the Chicago Area Waterway System (CAWS).
-The judge’s ruling means that the locks – through which more than $29 billion worth of commodities travel annually – will remain open and operating as READ MORE
+The judge’s ruling means that the locks – through which more than $29 billion worth of commodities travel annually – will remain open and operating READ MORE

 Press Release: Plaintiff’s Final Arguments In Asian Carp Lawsuit Based On Fear, Speculation Rather Than Facts